Rastikko/meetup-planner-cyclejs/README.md

-# meetup-planner-cyclejs
+# Meetup Planner Cycle.js

-Meetup planner using cyclejs and firebase.
+A meetup planner using Cycle.js and Firebase.